headforwards-spd/headforwards-website/src/pages/info-pages/this-is-who-we-are.md

       changing client needs.
 For Headforwards, that comes from being Agile in the way they work with clients.
     image: /uploads/delete 3.jpg
+  - isPostit: false
+    isRightImage: false
+    isTwoColumns: true
+    type: image-copy-component
+    title: We believe in creating value
+    text: >-
+      Headforwards believes clients get the greatest business value when Agile development teams are empowered to make their own decisions.

+      Clients look to Headforwards to develop software that creates value.
+In a rapidly changing business environment, what constitutes value might change from one week to the next.
+  - imageOne: /uploads/delete 12.jpg
+    imageTwo: /uploads/delete 3.jpg
+    type: images-component
   - quote: >-
       “If we held our clients to a specific contract and said: ‘this is what you said you wanted, so you can't change your mind now’, it would be